Audley specialist Andrew

 A nocturnal species, the aye-aye is one of the more bizarre creatures you’ll encounter in Madagascar.
 Aye-ayes look like a cross between a bat and a squirrel and feature an exceptionally long middle finger, used for scooping out insects from tree bark.

 Instantly familiar with their long black and white tail, ring-tailed lemurs are the easiest lemur to see up close as they spend the most time on the ground.
 They’re really sociable creatures — all I had to do was stand still and they chased each other around my feet.
 They make a cat-like mewing call, and in August and September you can see mothers with young clinging to their stomachs.

 Ring-tailed lemurs are mostly found in the south of the island — Ifotaka Community Forest is a good place to track them.
 Anja Community Reserve, near the city of Ambalavao in the southern Central Highlands, also has strong populations.
-Alternatively, take a trip out from Andasibe to Lemur Island, where they’re far tamer and may climb onto your shoulders in search of food.

 The tiniest but most abundant of all lemurs, mouse lemurs look more like rodents than primates.
 A night creature, their huge eyes reflect the light of your guide’s flashlight as they hide in the undergrowth.